AngieCamille/htmlweb/README.md

 updated:

-NB!! whtc/home folder is the most up to date. html3 folder is outdated but can be used as backup incase of errors.
+NB!! home.zip folder is the most up to date. html3 folder is outdated but can be used as backup incase of errors.

 - Quick link buttons are not complete, please modify them.